ben4ali/netpulse/README.md

 ## Overview

-**Network Analyzer** is a native application designed to help you capture and analyze network packets.
+**NetPulse** is a native application designed to help you capture and analyze network packets.
 The app provides a simple and intuitive user interface to view and interpret the data packets transmitted over your network.

 The application is built using: